udaykotian/End-to-End-Azure-Data-Engineering-Project-with-AdventureWorks/README.md

 - **Outcome**: Part 5 completed with an enhanced report exceeding the minimum requirements.

 #### Security and Governance Setup
-- **Objective**: Implement security best practices using Azure Active Directory.
+- **Objective**: Implement security best practices using Microsoft Entra ID.
 - **Steps**:
   - Created a security group (`DataEngineerGroup`) in AAD.
   - Set `sumathi.ko@...` as the owner and member (no secondary account available).